- Crime (C)

 Adequate healthcare facilities are available throughout the country.
 However, healthcare in rural areas may be below U.S. standards.

-The U.S. Embassy maintains a list of doctors and hospitals.
+The U.S. Embassy in Colombia maintains a list of doctors and hospitals.
 We do not endorse or recommend any medical provider or clinic.

 Prescriptions